-- Check that the notch [A] on the left alignment indicator [B] aligns with the same swingarm mark or position [C] that the right alignment indicator notch aligns with. - ★ If they do not, adjust the chain slack and align the wheel alignment (see Drive Chain Slack Adjustment).
+- Check that the notch [A] on the left alignment indicator [B] aligns with the same swingarm mark or position [C] that the right alignment indicator notch aligns with. - ★If they do not, adjust the chain slack and align the wheel alignment (see Drive Chain Slack Adjustment in this chapter).